Skip to main content

 Medical Record Number, Diagnosis, Medication, Health Plan Number, Patient ID, Lab Result

-Company Name, Job Title, Employee ID, Salary
+Company Name, Occupation, Employee ID, Salary

 Step 4: Review & submit